 Of course later when we had husbands, wives and children, that got to be a real trick!

 Another memory for me was Mother writing the cards which she did the first weekend of December every year.
-She’d put a card table up in the living room, put Christmas carols on the victrola, and that would be the beginning of the season.
+She’d put a card table up in the living room, put Christmas carols on the Victrola, and that would be the beginning of the season.
 She wrote them that weekend because Dad always had a sales trip (probably a convention) that weekend every year.
-She sent out about 200 cards and wrote a personal note on the back of everyone.
+Mother sent out about 200 cards (by the time I paid attention) and wrote a personal note on the back of everyone.
 As we got older we got to help with the project.
 When we were little we got to lick and place the stamps and Christmas seals.
 (I always thought it was so cool when people used all four designs on their cards, but it now occurs to me that that probably meant that they didn’t send out as many cards as we did.
-I’m assuming that they were sent out with requests for donations as charities do today.)
+I assume that the stamps were sent out with requests for donations the way charities do today.)
 When we got old enough to be legible, we got to help with the addressing.
 Mom had cards that kept track of addresses and who she’d sent cards to- and who’d sent cards to her.
 I remember going through that file after she died and seeing how many of them had husbands or wives crossed out with notes that they’d died (she also kept track of kids names), it was one of the most depressing things I’d ever considered.
-There was a progression of being proud to be allowed to help with the addressing to thinking it was a painful chore.
+There was a progression from being proud to be allowed to help with the addressing to thinking it was a chore.
 I still admire how she wrote a personal note on each.
 After all, the whole idea is to let people know that even if you don’t see them any more, you still love them.
 Mother still kept in touch with family from Chattanooga and friends from college.